Institutional Renewal Party of National Action

 The man who instituted public service with the use of his own funds has kept his "Medical Brigades" in a ceaseless relief effort since 1998 thus proving sincerity behind social-minded convictions.

 In the mid-term elections of 2004 the PRIAN Party got 19 mayors of different cities of Ecuador elected as well as 1 prefect and more than 70 council-members in different provinces. Álvaro Noboa, as leader of the PRIAN Party, campaigned in favor of these elected dignitaries.

-For a third time Álvaro Noboa ran for president representing the PRIAN political party, registering his candidacy in the supreme electoral tribunal on 15 August 2006.
+For a third time, Álvaro Noboa ran for president representing the PRIAN political party, registering his candidacy in the supreme electoral tribunal on 15 August 2006.

 With a liberal democratic and social justice platform, openness to foreign investment an ambitious housing plan, which as a whole, would multiply employment with an emphasis on the quality of health and education, Álvaro Noboa won the first electoral round in November 2006 and turned his party, the PRIAN, into the leading electoral presence in the country.
 With 27 elected members of congress the PRIAN obtained the right to place the president of congress from among its ranks.

 On 2 May 2012, Noboa publicly announced that he would be running for a fifth time to become the President of Ecuador in the upcoming 2013 Ecuadorian Presidential Elections.
 Noboa warned that Rafael Correa's Government "will continue to use the IRS to bring to bankruptcy Bananera Noboa and not allow to defend itself in court as it shall be done.
 They will keep controlling 100% of the electoral tribunals.
 They will continue intimidating the press, they will continue to detain political parties to register themselves".

-In 2013 Ecuadorian general election Noboa's candidacy received only 3.72% of the votes, with PRIAN party taking 3% of the votes for National Assmebly, losing them 7 seats.
+In 2013, Ecuadorian general election Noboa's candidacy received only 3.72% of the votes, with PRIAN party taking 3% of the votes for National Assembly, losing them 7 seats.

-In 2014 PRIAN was one of the four political parties that had their legal status revoked by Consejo Nacional Electoral (CNE, national electoral council) for failing to win at least 4% of the popular vote in two consecutive national elections according to Article 327 of the 2010 electoral code.
+In 2014, PRIAN was one of the four political parties that had their legal status revoked by Consejo Nacional Electoral (CNE, national electoral council) for failing to win at least 4% of the popular vote in two consecutive national elections according to Article 327 of the 2010 electoral code.
 The CNE took the combined results of the February 2013 general election and the February 2014 municipal elections to reach this verdict.